benyamin-noori/benyamin-noori.github.io/_posts/2024-12-26-Promising-Starts-Headscratcher-Endings.md

 ---
 layout: post
-title: Promising Starts, Headscratcher Endings: Emilia Perez & Queer
+title: "Promising Starts, Headscratcher Endings: Emilia Perez & Queer"
 ---

 2024 has been a great year for me, [film-wise](https://www.imdb.com/title/tt0053604/quotes/).
 Thanks to my near-obsession with tracking metrics about my life, I know that, as of December 26th, I’ve watched exactly 125 films this year.
 It's not extraordinary, but given my target of 100 films per year, I'd say I'm doing pretty well.
 Among these 125 films are Emilia Perez and Queer.
 While they have little in common in terms of subject matter, themes, or style, they share a strikingly similar viewing experience for me.
 Both of these films start very strong, but their endings leave the viewer confused as to how the narrative ended up where it did.
 With this post, I'm lamenting a different issue from what I wrote about the Cut in a [previous post](https://benyamin-noori.github.io/The-Cut-Was-A-Terrible-Film/) because The Cut presented a mesmerizing, coherent storyline that fell apart just at the last minute.
 That was not the case with Emilia Perez and Queer.
 Interestingly, both of these films are similarly rated on Rotten Tomatoes (75 and 76 out of 100), though I doubt that has anything to do with my perception as a viewer.